Department of Race, Ethnicity, Gender, and Sexualilty Studies

 Historical foundations of the United States–Mexico biculturalism in the Southwest.
 An examination of the historical forces that created and shaped the Mexican American people as a bicultural community.
 Attention is given to Mexican American contributions in arts, economics, literature, and politics.
 (Same as BBL 3033.
 Credit cannot be earned for both MAS 3033 and BBL 3033.)
 Generally offered: Fall, Spring.
 Course Fees: LRH1 $20.54; STSH $30.81; DL01 $75.

-This course presents key texts that are central to the study of Chicanas/os in education.
-This course critically examines the historical legacies and contemporary experiences of Chicana/o children and youth in U.S. educational institutions.
-The course will present various theoretical perspectives that problematize the pervasive history of educational inequality and patterns of academic attainment and achievement throughout the educational pipeline.
-Special attention will be given to the pervasive history of segregation, tracking, language oppression, and assimilationist ideologies and practices, as well as the current struggles for educational justice in Chicana/o schools and communities.
+This course presents key texts central to the study of Chicanas/xs/os in education.
+It examines the historical legacies and contemporary experiences of children and youth in U.S. schools and community struggles for change.
+The course will present various theoretical perspectives that problematize the pervasive history of educational inequality.
+Special attention will be given to the pervasive history of segregation, tracking, language oppression, assimilationist ideologies and practices, and the current struggles for educational justice in Chicana/x/o schools and communities.
 (Formerly MAS 3023.
 Same as BBL 3063.
 Credit can be earned for only one of the following: BBL 3063, MAS 3023, or MAS 3063.)
-Course Fees: LRH1 $20.54; STSH $30.81.
+Course Fee: LRH1 $20.54; STSH $30.81.

 MAS 3123.
 Mexican American Culture.
 (3-0) 3 Credit Hours.